 Sorry to disappoint my fellow vegans, but Snickers are clearly not vegan-friendly.

-They have multiple animal products in them, so there’s no debate (unlike some candy like skittles).
+They have multiple animal products in them, so there’s no debate.

 On a related note, Snicker bars might be vegetarian depending on your diet and how you view palm oil.

 It may vary a bit by country and type of bar, but the original Snicker bars contain: